TOURS

 Registration Closes Oct 23th

-Description: Beale AFB tour registration will end October 29th to allow for military staff to fully vet all participants.
+Beale AFB tour registration will end October 23rd to allow for military staff to fully vet all participants (needed 2 weeks prior to tour date).
 This is rare opportunity to look for birds on Beale Air Force Base.
 Department of Defense facilities preserve some of best remaining habitats in the U.S. and Beale is a great example.
 The base includes one of largest and best-preserved areas of Central Valley grassland, a habitat under severe threat from urban development and conversion to agriculture.
 A base biologist will accompany us as we search the grasslands for Ferruginous and Rough-legged Hawks, and several other raptor species, maybe even a Bald or Golden Eagle.
 Falcons may include American Kestrel, Merlin, and Prairie Falcon.
 Horned Larks and Western Meadowlarks should be abundant.
 Surprises like Mountain Bluebirds are also possible this time of year.
 We will also visit some large ponds that can harbor several species of waterfowl and an oak riparian zone with its own suite of typical species.
-The trip will be by carpool/small buses with multiple short stops and one short walk on flat ground.
+The trip will be by van with multiple short stops and one short walk on flat ground.
 If there’s enough time, we may drive by some other points of interest on the base, including an SR71 Blackbird strategic reconnaissance aircraft that flew over Mach 3!

 Important Note: The tour group will be required to check-in at the Schneider gate where Security Forces will check IDs.
-Vehicles will be left in the parking lot and participants will load onto buses for base entry.
-Once on the bus, the tour will head out to Miller Lake and Upper Blackwelder.
+Vehicles will be left in the parking lot and participants will load onto vans for base entry.
+Once on the van, the tour will head out to Miller Lake and Upper Blackwelder.
 The tour will also have an opportunity to visit the SR71 or U2 display.
-To gain access to the base, each adult participant must provide their full legal name, social security number, date of birth, and driver’s license number at least 1 week prior to the event for pre-screening.
-Participants must also provide a Real ID, passport or two forms of ID (birth certificate, social security card, driver’s license, or passport) to enter the base.
-Participants over age 16 must have a current photo ID to show base security personnel.
-Individuals with felony convictions will not be allowed on base.
+To gain access to the base, each adult participant MUST provide their full legal name, social security number, date of birth, and CA REAL ID number at least 2 weeks prior to the event for pre-screening.
+Participants MUST present a CA REAL ID OR PASSPORT W/ CA ID at the gate to check-in.
+Those with a felony record will not be admitted on base (no exceptions).
 Any and all weapons and/or drugs brought on base is considered a federal crime.

-Leaders: Tamara Gallentine (Beale AFB), Elsa Chen (CSU-CEMML), and Lilly Douglas (USFWS)
+Leaders: Tamara Gallentine (Beale AFB), Elsa Chen (CSU-CEMML)

 Nature of the Sutter Buttes - Hike on Dean Place